chef/automate/components/automate-chef-io/content/docs/iam-v2-overview.md

 Compliance Viewer |Custom        |Viewer for compliance resources Compliance Editor |Custom        |Editor for compliance resources

-You can use these default Chef-created roles in your policies, or create your custom roles for more customized permissions.
+You can use these default Chef-created roles in your policies, or create more custom roles for further customized permissions.
 You can later edit any roles you create.

 Chef Automate also ships with policies that leverage these roles.
 Those Chef-managed policies are Viewers, Editors, Administrator, and Ingest.
-The custom ones are Compliance Viewers and Compliance Editors.
+The custom policies are Compliance Viewers and Compliance Editors.

 ## Working with Projects